Telefonica tightens hold on Telecom Italia, avoids takeover bid

 In a statement issued in Brazil, Telefonica said an initial capital increase involved only preferential shares and not voting rights, and thus control over Telco was unchanged in accordance with rules set by Anatel.
 Other possible capital increases would not take place without regulatory approval.

 Despite a debt burden of nearly 29 billion euros ($39.1 billion) and sinking margins at home, Telecom Italia has been seen as a potential takeover target.
-It has attracted interest from Egyptian tycoon Naguib Sawiris and Hong Kong-based Hutchison Whampoa, while U.S. telecoms group AT&T has also had contacts with the firm, people close to the matter have said.
+It has attracted interest from Egyptian tycoon Naguib Sawiris and Hong Kong-based Hutchison Whampoa 0013.HK, while U.S. telecoms group AT&T (T.N) has also had contacts with the firm, people close to the matter have said.

 The agreement ends months of speculation over the future of Telecom Italia which is seeking capital to cut its debt, but is likely to face scrutiny over a prospective break-up of Italy's biggest telecoms group as well as possible lay-offs.